ClementCauffet/rust-crypto-wallet/README.md

 Seed generated using 24 words randomly selected from the "words.txt" file (Ethereum official 2048 words)

+**Warning** : "crytpo_wallet.json" contains all SENSITIVE information about your wallet (private key/ seed phrase) - let these for educational purpose but some should remove the comment line from the gitignore if willing to work with this repo

 | Functionalities | From Main Menu         |
 | --------------- | ---------------------- |
 | 1               | Create wallet          |